 CAT4 Young Learners (a shorter, paper-based version of CAT4 adapted for young children) is available for children aged 6 - 8 years.

 CAT4 is available for children aged 7:06 – 17+ years and comes in seven different levels of difficulty.
 Each comprises three tests of 45 minutes each; 2 hours 15 minutes in total.

-Over three quarters of a million pupils take CAT4 each year.
+Over three quarters of a million students take CAT4 each year.

 A thriving middle school with a diverse pupil intake, St Bede's Catholic Middle School (Academy) has chosen our Complete Digital Solution (CDS) to evidence the exceptional progress their pupils make.